almonteco/js-ts--lab/README.md

 ### Behavior
 - Filters read values from the DOM
 - Jobs are filtered using array methods
-- Filtered jobs are passed into the render function
+- Filtered results are passed into the render function

-### Concepts practiced
+### What you’ll practice
 - `filter`
-- Chaining data transformations
+- Chaining transformations
-- Derived data vs stored state
+- Derived data vs stored data
 - Re-rendering based on filters

 ---

 ## PART 4 — Basic Interaction (Mark as Done)

+### Objective
+Learn how user actions update data and re-render UI.

 ### What you add
-- A **“Mark as Done”** button for each job
+- A “Mark as Done” button for each job
-- Completion status shown in the UI
+- Completion state shown in the UI

 ### Behavior
 - Clicking the button:
-  - Identifies the job using `data-id`
+  - Identifies the job via `data-id`
   - Updates job data (`lastCompletedDate`)
   - Re-renders using current filters
 - Completed jobs:
-  - Show a completion indicator
+  - Show completion status
   - Have their button disabled

-### Concepts practiced
+### What you’ll practice
-- Event delegation (single listener on the list)
+- Event delegation (single listener on list)
 - `data-*` attributes and `dataset`
 - `closest("button")`
-- Immutable state updates (`map` + object spread)
+- Immutable updates (`map` + object spread)
 - Event → data update → re-render loop
-- UI as a pure reflection of state

 ---

-## End-of-Stage Mental Model
+## End of Stage 1 — Mental Model

 ```